Palau de les Belles Arts: Architecture

 After the exhibition, it remained open until 1938 (during the bombing of the Italian Legionary Air Force in March 1938 a bomb fell on it in the middle of the Central Hall).
 It was demolished during the summer of 1942, arguing its poor condition, and used to sell the iron of the structure.
-Possibly it had to do with the fact that the palace was seen as a building that, due to the events that had taken place, had a certain Catalanist significance.
+Possibly it had to do with the fact that the palace was seen as a building that, due to the events that had taken place, had a great Catalanist significance.